Guanidinium chloride: Acidity

-C(NH2)3+ + OH- <=>> HNC(NH2)2 + H2O

-The equilibrium is not complete because the acidity difference between guanidinium and water is not large (The approximate pKa values: 13.6 vs 15.7).
+The equilibrium is not complete because the acidity difference between guanidinium and water is not large.
+The approximate pKa values: 13.6 vs 15.7.

 Complete deprotonation should be done with extremely strong bases, such as lithium diisopropylamide.

-C(NH2)3+Cl- + Li+N(C3H7)2- -> HNC(NH2)2 + HN(C3H7)2 + LiCl

 Use in protein denaturation

 Guanidinium chloride is a strong chaotrope and one of the strongest denaturants used in physiochemical studies of protein folding.
 It also has the ability to decrease enzyme activity and increase the solubility of hydrophobic molecules.
 At high concentrations of guanidinium chloride (e.g., 6 M), proteins lose their ordered structure, and they tend to become randomly coiled, i.e. they do not contain any residual structure.
 However, at concentrations in the millimolar range in vivo, guanidinium chloride has been shown to "cure" prion positive yeast cells (i.e. cells exhibiting a prion positive phenotype revert to a prion negative phenotype).
 This is the result of inhibition of the Hsp104 chaperone protein known to play an important role in prion fiber fragmentation and propagation.

 Historical survey

 Petrunkin and Petrunkin (1927, 1928) appear to be the first who studied the binding of GnHCl to gelatin and a mixture of thermally denatured protein from brain extract.
-Greenstein (1938, 1939), however, appears to be the first to discover the high denaturing action of guanidinium halides and thiocyanates in following the liberation of sulfhydryl groups in ovalbumin and few other proteins as a function of salt concentration.
+Greenstein (1938, 1939), however, appears to be the first to discover the high denaturing action of guanidinium halides and thiocyanates in following the liberation of sulfhydryl groups in ovalbumin and other proteins as a function of salt concentration.

 Medical uses

-Guanidine hydrochloride is indicated for the reduction of the symptoms of muscle weakness and easy fatigability associated with Eaton-Lambert syndrome.
+Guanidine hydrochloride is indicated for the reduction of the symptoms of muscle weakness and easy fatigability associated with Lambert-Eaton myasthenic syndrome.
 It is not indicated for treating myasthenia gravis.
 It apparently acts by enhancing the release of acetylcholine following a nerve impulse.
 It also appears to slow the rates of depolarization and repolarization of muscle cell membranes.
 Initial dosage is usually between 10 and 15 mg/kg (5 to 7 mg/pound) of body weight per day in 3 or 4 divided doses.
 This dosage may be gradually increased to a total daily dosage of 35 mg/kg (16 mg/pound) of body weight per day or up to the development of side effects.
-Side effects include increased peristalsis and diarrhea.
+Side effects may include increased peristalsis, diarrhea, paresthesia (tingling and numbness), and nausea.
 Fatal bone-marrow suppression, apparently dose related, can occur with guanidine.